Henry Schade (officer): Early naval career

-After graduating from MIT, Schade was briefly at the Edgewood Arsenal in Maryland and then at the Brooklyn Navy Yard in New York City.
-From October 1928, and for the three succeeding years, Schade served in the Industrial Department at Mare Island Navy Yard, California.
-In December 1931 Schade joined the Design Section within the Bureau of Construction and Repair.
+After graduating from MIT, Schade was briefly stationed at the Edgewood Arsenal in Maryland and then at the Brooklyn Navy Yard in New York City.
+From October 1928 and for the three succeeding years, Schade served in the industrial department at Mare Island Navy Yard, California.
+In December 1931, Schade joined the Design Section within the Bureau of Construction and Repair.
 He was promoted to lieutenant.
 He furthered the development of the use of welding in naval ship construction until January 1935.

-Schade was then assigned to the Experimental Model Basin, which was then at the Washington Navy Yard.
+Schade was then assigned to the Experimental Model Basin, which was then located at the Washington Navy Yard.
 Detached from the Model Basin in July 1936, he was ordered overseas to attend the Technische Hochschule Berlin-Charlottenburg.
-In June 1937 Schade received the degree of Doctor of Engineering in Naval Architecture for his research on strength of ship structures and his landmark dissertation entitled Statik des Schiff-Bodens unter Wasserdruck.
+In June 1937, Schade received the degree of doctor of engineering in naval architecture for his research on the strength of ship structures and his dissertation entitled Statik des Schiff-Bodens unter Wasserdruck.
 An English translation by Schade was published as Theory of Motions of Craft in Waves.

-After graduating, but prior to leaving Europe, the Bureau of Ships ordered Schade on a tour of inspection, as student observer, of representative shipbuilding plants and model basins in German ports; plus naval establishments of The Netherlands, France, Britain, Italy, and Austria.
-Completing his tour of European naval facilities by the end of August, 1937, Schade then returned to the United States.
+After graduating, but prior to leaving Europe, the Bureau of Ships ordered, as a student observer, communication on a tour of inspection of representative shipbuilding plants and model basins in German ports, as well as the naval establishments of The Netherlands, France, Britain, Italy, and Austria.
+Completing his tour of European naval facilities by the end of August 1937, Schade returned to the United States.

-Lieutenant Schade was then ordered to serve in the Office of the Superintending Constructor, later redesignated Office of the Supervisor of Shipbuilding, Newport News Shipbuilding and Dry Dock Company in Virginia.
+Lieutenant Schade was then ordered to serve in the Office of the Superintending Constructor, later re-designated Office of the Supervisor of Shipbuilding, at the Newport News Shipbuilding and Dry Dock Company in Virginia.
 On June 23, 1938, less than one year into his duty at Newport News, Schade was promoted to the rank of lieutenant commander.
 Also that summer, the professional organization of Society of Naval Architects and Marine Engineers (SNAME) published Schade's paper on his study of Bending Theory of Ship Bottom Structure.
-In June 1940, all Constructors (Naval Architects) and Engineers (Marine Engineers) were united into a new Bureau of Ships All such technical personnel were then transferred from the line of the Navy and redesignated Engineering Duty Only - or EDOs.
+In June 1940, all constructors (naval architects) and engineers (marine engineers) were united into a new Bureau of Ships.
+All such technical personnel were then transferred from the line of the Navy and re-designated Engineering Duty Only (EDO).